 Interviewers want to know if teaching is your true calling and if you are self-driven to achieve in this field.
 Describe your motivations for becoming a teacher, along with how you discovered your passion for teaching and your commitment to advocating for young children, in your response.

 “When I was in sixth grade, I had a teacher who was completely supportive of me as I dealt with a difficult family situation that was affecting my academic performance.
 She made me feel comfortable and loved, and she spent a little extra time in class with me to help me concentrate on my academics.
 I’ll never forget how much her kindness and friendliness influenced me as a youngster, and it inspired me to aspire to be a mentor and encourage children in their personal development.”

 2. What Are The Roles Of A Kindergarten Teacher?

-Roles and responsibilities are part of every employment.
+Roles and responsibilities are part of every employee.
 This question will assess whether you have sufficient knowledge of the career and has all of the necessary education and experience for the job.
-It’s basic, but attempts to include all of the critical responsibilities that the position entails.
+It’s basic but attempts to include all of the critical responsibilities that the position entails.

 Kindergarten teachers’ responsibilities may include: creating and implementing a comprehensive teaching plan, teaching alphabet and numeracy as well as personal, social, and emotional skills, organizing learning materials and resources, motivating and stimulating children’s abilities through a variety of activities and instructional methods (songs, stories, media, structured games, and so on), and assessing students’ progress.